Who Is Buying the Most Music? It's Not Who You Think

 "...teenagers don’t buy as many tunes as people think, accounting for only seven percent of CD sales and just 12 percent of downloads — that means adults are buying Taylor Swift and Ariana Grande albums.
 Also, dudes used to buy most of the digital downloads, but now women buy around 54 percent of digital albums."

+Record labels have become what the book calls "global hit factories manufacturing the songs that have everyone hooked."
+They may have a lot of younger people hooked, but older buyers are often being ignored.
 You may be wondering why the recording industry largely markets music to a younger demographic (mainly 14 to 24 year olds) rather than the demographic that actually buys the most music.
 There are a few different reasons for this.
+The Song Machine

 Adele Has Sold Millions of Albums with Music that Appeals to Older Music Buyers

 Older Music Buyers Can Be Set in Our Ways

 Taste in music is often established in our younger years.
 So, many people prefer the music that was around when they were children and young adults.
 It's easy to malign the likes of One Direction and Justin Bieber today.
 But many highly respected acts like The Beatles and Elvis started out doing music with mass appeal before producing great works like Hey Jude and Suspicious Minds.

 The fact is many older music buyers don't actively go out looking for new artists.
 Older people are far less likely to listen to the radio, where most new artists are broken.
 If they aren't willing to buy the music of younger artists, labels have less reason to appeal to a more mature demographic.